JanStureNielsen/ah-customer-stripe/README.md

 ### Misc.

-* I tried adding swagger; however, the Stripe Customer object, I'm guessing, has recurstion which caused the swagger page to hang.
+* I tried adding swagger; however, the Stripe Customer object, I'm guessing, has recursion which caused the swagger page to hang.
 I lost a few hours on this.
 * I didn't add Spring Data or Caching because there are data elements yet.
 * The 'Update' for Customer is weird.
-I don't understand it, it seems the cahgned data is stored under the 'metadata' attribute.
+I don't understand it, it seems the cached data is stored under the 'metadata' attribute.
 I lost a few hours attempting to understand this.

 ### curl examples: